 CD8+ cytotoxic T cells are a subtype of T cells and the main effectors of cell-mediated adaptive immune responses.
-They kill aberrant cells, such as cancer cells, infected cells (particularly with viruses), or cells that are damaged in other ways.
+They kill aberrant cells, such as cancer cells, infected cells (particularly with viruses), or cells that are damaged in another way.

 Through binding to their T cell receptor (TCR), cytotoxic T cells recognize their cognate antigen presented on the surface of a target cell by a class I MHC molecule.
-For efficient binding of the TCR to the class I MHC molecule, the former must be accompanied by a glycoprotein called CD8.
-Therefore, these T cells are called CD8+ T cells.
+For efficient binding of the TCR to the class I MHC molecule, the former must be accompanied by a glycoprotein called CD8, which serves as a coreceptor interacting with the MHC molecule.
+Therefore, cytotoxic T cells are also known as CD8+ T cells.
 Successful recognition of an antigen leads then to the killing of the target cell.

-Typically, the frequency of naïve T cells specific for a given antigen is very low, ranging between 0.01 and 0.001% of the total T cell count, depending on the respective specificity.
-When a naïve T cell encounters its cognate antigen and is consequently activated, clonal expansion begins, boosting the frequency of those antigen-specific T cells by several orders of magnitude.
+Typically, the frequency of naive T cells specific for a particular antigen is very low, ranging between 0.01 and 0.001% of the total T cell count, depending on the respective specificity.
+When a naive T cell encounters its cognate antigen and is consequently activated, clonal expansion begins, boosting the frequency of those antigen-specific T cells by several orders of magnitude.
 This way, they can efficiently fulfill their role as effectors in the immune response (PMID: 22517866, 17707129).

 At a glance: Kits and reagents for the direct separation of CD8⁺ T cells from peripheral blood and blood products